xdit-project/xDiT/README.md

 # PipeFusion: Displaced Patch Pipeline Parallelism for Inference of Diffusion Transformer Models

+***Facing Sora Era, still investing in NVLink and high-bandwidth networks for Serving long-sequence Diffusion Models?
+With PipeFusion, PCIe and Ethernet is enough!***

 The project provides a suite of efficient parallel inference appoaches for Diffusion Models.
 The backend networks of the diffusion model primarily include U-Net and Transfors (DiT).
 Both of these can be applied to DiT, and some methods can also be used for U-Net.